XTLS/Xray-docs-next/docs/en/config/transports/httpupgrade.md

 # HTTPUpgrade

-A WebSocket-like transport protocol implementing the HTTP/1.1 upgrade and response, allowing it to be reverse proxied by web servers or CDNs just like WebSocket, but without the need to implement the remaining portions of the WebSocket protocol, yielding better performance.
+A protocol that implements HTTP 1.1 upgrade requests and responses similar to WebSocket.
+This allows it to be reverse-proxied by CDNs or Nginx just like WebSocket, but without the need to implement other parts of the WebSocket protocol, resulting in higher efficiency.

-Standalone usage is not recommended, but rather in conjunction with other security protocols like TLS.
+Its design is not recommended for standalone use; instead, it is intended to work with security protocols like TLS.

 ::: danger
-**It is recommended to switch to [XHTTP](https://github.com/XTLS/Xray-core/discussions/4113) to avoid significant traffic characteristics such as HTTPUpgrade "ALPN is http/1.1".**
+**It is recommended to switch to [XHTTP](https://github.com/XTLS/Xray-core/discussions/4113) to avoid significant traffic fingerprints such as HTTPUpgrade's "ALPN is http/1.1".**
 :::

 ## HttpUpgradeObject

-The `HttpUpgradeObject` corresponds to the `httpupgradeSettings` section under transport configurations.
+`HttpUpgradeObject` corresponds to the `httpupgradeSettings` item in transport configuration.

 ```json
 {